São Lucas (São Paulo Metro)

 São Lucas is a monorail station of the São Paulo Metro.
 Belongs to Line 15–Silver, which is currently in expansion, and should reach the district of Cidade Tiradentes, with connection with Line 2–Green in Vila Prudente.
 It is placed in Av.
 Prof. Luis Inácio de Anhaia Mello, 5400.

 Its construction started in 2015.
 It was opened on April 6, 2018 by the Government of the State of São Paulo.

+Location on the network

+Built on an elevated platform, the São Lucas station, on the monorail line known as line 15 of the São Paulo Metro (silver), is located between the Oratório station, in the direction of the provisional western terminus Vila Prudente, and the Camilo Haddad station, in the direction of the provisional eastern terminus Jardim Colonial.